MacPenguin

 2. What about serial support?

 Yes, we have framebuffers!
-The Macintosh framebuffer driver was recently rewritten for Linux 2.2, and now will give at least a workable text console on all models with internal video, as well as the most common NuBus video adaptors.
-This does not, however, imply that the colormaps will be even vaguely correct.
-Read on...
+The Macintosh framebuffer driver was rewritten for Linux 2.2, and will give a workable console on all models with internal video, as well as the most common NuBus video adaptors.

 The video driver has trouble changing the color map on some models.
 If your Mac has this problem, and you're handy with ResEdit, you can now (since Penguin-16 at least) tweak the Penguin colormap in order to get something resembling decent color in X. (FIXME: There's a web page about this somewhere, but I've lost the URL...)
 However, if you fix the colors in X, the console will lose.

-Only with the Valkyrie chipset (used on the 580 and 630 series) does the driver support changing the video mode and colour depth on the fly (using fbset, or the X server).
-To enable it under older kernels, add "video=valkyriefb:" (the colon is important) to the kernel command line in Penguin, and enjoy!
+The driver for the Valkyrie chipset (on the 580 and 630 series) has support for changing the video mode and colour depth on the fly (using fbset or the X server).
+To enable it under older kernels, you need to add video=valkyriefb: (the colon is important) to the kernel command line in Penguin.

-Finally, the Linux 2.2 fbcon subsystem supports 16 and 24-bit truecolor modes on the text console, and the XFree68_FBDev X server also supports them.
-Therefore, even on machines such as the AV series Quadras where we don't support colormap setting, you can switch to one of these modes in MacOS before booting (Penguin-16 will still complain about this - click "Skip" to continue anyway), and have plenty of pretty colours.
+Finally, the fbcon subsystem supports 16 and 24-bit truecolor modes on the framebuffer console, and the XFree68_FBDev X server also supports them.
+Therefore, even on machines where we don't support mode setting, you can switch to one of these modes in MacOS before booting and have plenty of pretty colours.
+Nice.

-If you're handy with MacsBug, you can also help us add support for colormap changing to the framebuffer...
+If you're handy with MacsBug, you can also help us add support for colormap changing and mode setting for your framebuffer...

 4. Ethernet?

-On-board SONIC ethernet, found on most of the Quadras, is also supported, as are SONIC-based comm-slot cards.
-However, we haven't yet devised a reasonable scheme for autoprobing for the existence of the SONIC.
-On-board MACE ethernet, found on the 660AV and 840AV, also works in the 2.2.18 and later kernels.
+On-board SONIC ethernet (found on most Quadras and on PowerBook 5x0 models) is supported, as are SONIC-based Comm-Slot cards.
+On-board MACE ethernet (found on the 660av and 840av) also works in 2.2.18 and later kernels.

-LC PDS cards based on the 8390 chipset generally work, as does Apple's SONIC-based LC ethernet card.
+LC PDS cards based on the 8390 chipset generally work, as does Apple's SONIC-based LC PDS ethernet card (Apple's SONIC-based NuBus ethernet card is not supported).
+Also supported is the Asante MacCon CS card for the Comm-Slot on the 575, 580, and 630 models.

 5. SCSI?